TheWeirdDev/theweirddev.github.io/_drafts/extract-metadata.markdown

 </beans>
 {% endhighlight %}

-> The module-context.xml is used to define beans for the AMP module.
+> The module-context.xml is used to define beans for your AMP module.
 Actually this context will be imported by the application-context.xml.

 At this stage you can run Alfresco with the new content model however Share is not aware of it.
-We will modify it soon.
+Don't worry we will come back to it in a couple of lines.

 ## 2. File name pattern

-Now we have a content model we can define the pattern for our files names.
+Since we have a content model we can define the pattern for our files name.
 In our database we have the tables **PERSON** and
 **MEDICAL_DOCUMENT** which contain more or less the properties of our aspects.
 To create our pattern we will use the